ShahnurIslam/Shan-data-scientist-to-be/_posts/2017-04-06-first-post.md

-Here's a cool example I saw on [R-Bloggers](https://www.r-bloggers.com/) of data science in action
+Here's a cool example I saw on [R-Bloggers](https://www.r-bloggers.com/) of data science in action:

 [stich fix data science tour](http://algorithms-tour.stitchfix.com/)

+Thanks for reading if you did.
+Shan